ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

 ## 1.0 Meta

 * Support Area - Methodology - Editing & Imputation
-* Support Contact - <Editing.and.Imputation.expert.group@ons.gov.uk>
 * Method Theme - Editing
-* Method Classification - Selective Editing
-* Status - Partially tested, draft
+* Status – Fully tested

 ## 2.0 Terminology

 * Contributor reference - A respondent identified by a unique identifier.
-* Adjusted return - The most recent unedited returned data value (for a given variable) in the current time period, t.
+* Adjusted return - The most recent unedited returned data value (for a given variable) in the current period, t.
 * Predicted value - The first predictor value (for a given variable) for the current period adjusted return.
 * Auxiliary predicted value - This is the (secondary)